-If you open many pages of Money Mail or similar you will see statements suggesting that as a nation we should be spending less and saving more.
-It is difficult for many peop-le to save because of their day to day needs, high mortgage payents, student debt, cost of children and higher education.
+If you read the financial pages of any newspaper you will see headlines suggesting that as a nation we should be spending less and saving more.
+It is difficult, especially in the current economic climate, for people to save because of their day to day needs – high mortgage payments, student debt, cost of children and higher education.

-However, it is a good discipline to try to save even a sall percentage of your earnings.
-First you need to sit down and work out what income is comig into the house and how much you are spending If you go on the moneymade clear website http://www.moneymadeclear.org.uk/ you will find some helpful calculators.
-When you look at what you spend you may find that you can cut out say just one item which would give you a small amount to save each month aving even £6 amonth can help.
+However, it is a good discipline to try to save even a small percentage of your earnings.
+First you need to sit down and work out what income is coming into the house and how much you are spending.
+If you go on the Money Advice Service website you will find some helpful calculators.
+When you look at what you spend you may find that you can cut out say just one item which would give you a small amount to save each month – saving even £6 a month can help.

-May you need access to this money – if the answer is yes, then you most probably need a Bank or Building Society account with easy access
+- Will you need access to this money? – if the answer is yes, then you most probably need a Bank or Building Society account with easy access

 It is impossible to give advice without knowing your background.
-At Nicholls Stevens we are prepared to give you simple advice, we do not want to sell you a product.
-At a short meeting you will explain your background and attitude to risk and the advice will most probably cost only £50.
+At Nicholls Stevens we tailor our service to each client’s individual needs, we do not want to sell you a product, we just want you to receive the advice that you seek, however simple or complex this advice might be.
+At a short meeting we will discuss your background and attitude to risk and the advice will most probably cost only £50.
 If it will cost more we will let you know before we give it.